Sreyan88/MIDAS-IIITD/Speech Emotion Problem/README.md

 For Speech Emotion Recognition one can use either of these: raw wave form (1d), logmelspectrum (2d), logspecgram (2d), mfcc (2d), filterbank (2d) or mixture of these.

 ### Useful Definitions:
-Specgram-Time-dependent frequency analysis (spectrogram).Specgram computes the windowed discrete-time Fourier transform of a signal using a sliding window.
+<b>Specgram</b>-Time-dependent frequency analysis (spectrogram).Specgram computes the windowed discrete-time Fourier transform of a signal using a sliding window.
 The spectrogram is the magnitude of this function.

 Mel-Spectrogram- Mel-scaled spectrogram.